Five Killed, 5 Injured In Bus Accident In Russias Bashkortostan - Emergencies Ministry - UrduPoint

 Five Killed, 5 Injured In Bus Accident In Russia's Bashkortostan - Emergencies Ministry

-MOSCOW (UrduPoint News / Sputnik - 14th July, 2019) Five people were killed and five others were injured after a bus went off road in Russia's autonomous republic of Bashkortostan, the press office of the country's Emergencies Ministry told Sputnik on Sunday.
+UFA (UrduPoint News / Sputnik - 15th July, 2019) Five people were killed and five others were injured after a bus went off road in Russia's autonomous republic of Bashkortostan, the press office of the country's Emergencies Ministry told Sputnik on Sunday.

 According to Russia's State Inspection for the Safety of Road Traffic, 10 people were sent to hospitals after the incident.